nextcloud/android/README.md

 ## Start contributing
 Make sure you read [SETUP.md](https://github.com/nextcloud/android/blob/master/SETUP.md) and [CONTRIBUTING.md](https://github.com/nextcloud/android/blob/master/CONTRIBUTING.md) before you start working on this project.
 But basically: fork this repository and contribute back using pull requests to the master branch.
 Easy starting points are also reviewing [pull requests](https://github.com/nextcloud/android/pulls) and working on [starter issues](https://github.com/nextcloud/android/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+issue%22).

-### Translations
-For translations of the app [Transifex](https://www.transifex.com/nextcloud/nextcloud/android/) is used exclusively.

 ### Getting debug info via logcat
 #### With a computer: